 When your child engages in a new activity or interaction, provide your child with specific feedback, highlighting what they have done well and what they can improve upon.
 For example, you can give them comments like, “I like how you (fill in the blank).”
 To provide constructive feedback, offer comments such as, “You are always so good at (fill in the blank).
 Let’s try to work on building on (name the skill here) so you’ll do great at both of those things!”

-, a self esteem program for children, asserts that feedback is imperative for a child’s development of esteem.
+Boost Kids, a self-esteem program for children, expounding on this concept, asserts that feedback is imperative for a child’s esteem development.
 “Effective feedback gives kids specific information about the good and bad things they do in a constructive, respectful way that helps them improve.
-They will exhibit even more good behavior if they understand clearly the cause and effect.”
-By offering constructive feedback in a positive way, your child will be taught how to improve, instead of feeling put down or punished with words that are discouraging.
+They will exhibit even better behavior if they clearly understand the cause and effect.”
+By offering constructive feedback in a positive way, your child will be taught how to improve instead of feeling put down or punished with words that are discouraging.

 4. Correct Inaccurate Beliefs

 If your child reveals various inaccurate beliefs about his or her abilities, it is essential to identify and correct these beliefs with your child immediately.
-If a child is obsessed with perfection, or is, to the contrary, convinced he or she will never succeed, parents must guide the child towards accepting more accurate standards.
+If a child is obsessed with perfection or is, to the contrary, convinced he or she will never succeed, parents must guide the child toward accepting more accurate standards.
 As the Nemours Foundation supports, “Helping kids set more accurate standards and be more realistic in evaluating themselves will help them have a healthy self-concept.”
-When you notice any inaccurate statements of self worth from your child, engage in a dialogue about their attitudes and follow up with conversations and positive feedback / encouragement.
+When you notice any inaccurate statements of self-worth from your child, engage in a dialogue about their attitudes and follow up with conversations and positive feedback/encouragement.

 5. Provide Consistent Love and Support

-Children who are provided with love and support tend to have a greater ease building their own concepts of self esteem and self value.
-Love and support often means just taking time away from a busy schedule to sit and chat or play with their child.
-On the other hand, love and support may also mean that a parent needs to seek professional assistance to guide their child towards greater self esteem.
+Children who are provided with love and support tend to have greater ease in building their own concepts of self-esteem and self-value.
+Love and support often mean taking time away from a busy schedule to sit, chat, or play with their child.
+On the other hand, love and support may also mean that a parent needs to seek professional assistance to guide their child toward greater self-esteem.

-Ultimately, the more time and attention a parent is able to devote to teaching their children positive concepts of self worth, the more successful and satisfied the child may be in his her academic and social life.
+Ultimately, the more time and attention a parent is able to devote to teaching their children positive concepts of self-worth, the more successful and satisfied the child may be in his or her academic and social life.